Narayani-Julia/crwn-clothing-nara/README.md

 Go to Rules: Change line to: allow read, write: if true; and then hit Publish

+# incorporate Firebase into code
+step 1: create a firebase/utils.js file because you want to keep all of the stuff that directly interacts with the firebase app in one place

+step 2:

+# Incorporate User Context"
+import useContext and UserContest in the utils file

+# EVERY listener has three components:
+1. next method: called everytime a new event in the stream happens
+- event gets passed to this next function
+- callback recieves that event
+- TLDR: points to the callback
+2. error: when errors occurs
+- network delay, reject this error so that you can react consistently
+3. complete(): when a stream closes, say that there are no more anticipated events

 # How to fork and clone